 As third graders the AR goal is going to be individualized this year.
 At the first quarter conference we (teacher and parents) will set up a point goal for each student to reach by the end of the year.
 If they meet their individualized goal, then they will receive a quarterly surprise.

 Each student will have a student planner (agenda notebook) in which they will record their assignments each day.
 It is the student’s responsibility to copy the assignments into their agenda and take the agenda home.
 Time is set aside each day to do this.
 There is also a place in the agenda for parents and teacher to communicate.
 I have found this to be very effective.

-My classroom management is a combination of the flip card procedure used throughout the school with consequences for bad choices and positive reinforcement for meeting and exceeding expectations.
+My classroom management is a color system with consequences for bad choices and positive reinforcement for meeting and exceeding expectations.
 If a rule is broken, warning is given.
 If a second rule is broken, the child’s clothespin will move from green to blue.
 Clothespins will continue to move in this fashion until the behavior is corrected.
 Consequences are as follows:

 - Green – Great!

 - Red- 9 minutes structured recess

 - Extreme, harmful behavior will result in an immediate removal from classroom.